Original Post : Matt Allington, 24 Apr 2018

 I want this to be a reusable Calendar table, and that implies that I will want different start dates for different uses.
 Also I want this calendar table to “grow” over time so I don’t have to keep setting a new end date.
 I refer you back to the formula in the source step above:

-Note that the start date is hard coded as 1/1/2016 and the calendar is set to load 100 days.
-Below I will show you how to make the start date easier to maintain and the end date automatically set to the current date.
+Note that the start date is currently hard coded as 1/1/2025 and the calendar is set to load 100 days.
+Below I will show you how to make the start date easier to maintain and the end date automatically set to the end of the year from the current date.

 Start Date

-I added a new step using the “Add Step” button (1 below).
-This created a new step (2 below).
+To the left of the formula bar, click the ƒx (Add Step) button (1 below).
+This added a new step called Custom1 (2 below).
 Note how this new step automatically references the previous step (3).
 This is the default, but it doesn’t have to be this way.

-I simply replaced this code (3 above) with the actual date (1/1/2016 in this case), and renamed the step StartDate.
-Note there is no equals sign used, just the date entered as 1/1/2016.
+Replace the entire code in the formula bar (including the = sign) with the date you want your calendar to start with (1/1/2025 in this case).
+Right-click on the Custom1 applied step and rename it StartDate.
+Note there is no equals sign used, just the date entered as 1/1/2025.
 This new step called StartDate is a hard coded step in the query that stores the required start date as a scalar value.
-You can tell it is a scalar value because the results pane below the Formula Bar is displaying the scalar value, not a table (1 below).
-(Note it is possible to use a parameter instead of a custom step, but this would create an additional query – I prefer to have everything embedded in the same master query).
+You can tell it is a scalar value because the results pane (preview window) below the Formula Bar is displaying the scalar value, not a table (1 below).

 This new step StartDate can be referenced from inside any other step in the query.
-I then went back to the Source step, and replaced the originally hard coded date with the reference to the StartDate step as shown below.
+Return to the Source step, and replace the originally hard coded date with the reference to the StartDate step as shown below.

 The query still works of course.
 Note that the Source step is now referring to the StartDate step, yet the StartDate step doesn’t appear until way down the list of steps.
-This is perfectly legal in the M language – the steps do not have to be executed in any logical order.
+This is perfectly fine in the M language – the steps do not have to be executed in a linear order.

 End Date (Length of Calendar)